 Cleveland Hall is the home of the Young Men's Christian Association, the Gymnasium for young men and the College Literary societies.
-The main Gymnasium floor, with gallery and running track, occupying the east end of the building, is called the Swasev Gymnasium, in recognition of the generosity of Mr. Ambrose Swasey, of Cleveland.
+The main Gymnasium floor, with gallery and running track, occupying the east end of the building, is called the Swasey Gymnasium, in recognition of the generosity of Mr. Ambrose Swasey, of Cleveland.
 For the same reason the Assembly room of the Young Men's Christian Association, in the west end of the building, is designated as Sherwin Hall, in honor of Mr. H. A. Sherwin, of Cleveland.
-Adjoining the main gymnasium floor is a spacious locker room, leading at the other end to the swimming pool and lavatories.
+Adjoining the main Gymnasium floor is a spacious locker room, leading at the other end to the swimming pool and lavatories.
 On the second floor is a large reading room, provided with a well selected list of current magazines and newspapers, open to all young men of the University.
 The third floor is divided into two large halls occupied by the Calliopean and Franklin literary societies.
 There are also committee rooms, and offices for the Director of Physical Training.
-The systematic physical training which the facilities of this building render possible under the supervision of a competent Physical Director, forms a very important factor in maintaining the health and vigor of the student body, and consequently in improving the standard of scholastic work.